FangzhouTang/fangzhoutang.github.io/index.md

 •	Combined the radiation model with different target modeling in MATLAB to, compared and analyzed the results under different conditions to verify the theory.

-Project 2: Characteristics of Aircraft Plume	Group Research
+**Project 3: Characteristics of Aircraft Plume	Group Research**[Group Research]
-Advisor: Prof. Liangqi Gui                                                                                                          09/2017-09/2018
+Advisor: Prof. Liangqi Gui
+Sep./2017-Sep./2018

 •	Used Ansys Fluent to simulate the flow field of aircraft tail flames with different fuels and thrusts, including temperature field, electron density distribution, pressure field, etc.